awsdocs/amazon-eks-user-guide/doc_source/pod-id-minimum-sdk.md

 This works because EKS Pod Identities have been added to the *Container credential provider* which is searched in a step in the default credential chain\.
 If your workloads currently use credentials that are earlier in the chain of credentials, those credentials will continue to be used even if you configure an EKS Pod Identity association for the same workload\.

-For more information about how EKS Pod Identities work, see [How EKS Pod Identity works](pod-id-how-it-works.md)\.
+For more information about how EKS Pod Identities work, see [Understand how EKS Pod Identity works](pod-id-how-it-works.md)\.